 Additionally, the customer must have experienced a permanent cessation of work/training activity.
 If the customer ceases to participate in Choices, but is still in a work or training activity, job search is not required, and child care should continue for the duration of the eligibility period.

-Boards must ensure that when the Choices case is closed and the customer is not in any work, training or education activity, an Activity Interruption record must be entered on the child care case management system.
-The Activity Interruption start date should immediately follow the Choices case closure.
+Boards must ensure that when the Choices case is closed and the customer is not in any work, training, or education activity, an Activity Interruption record must be entered on the child care case management system.
+The Activity Interruption start date must immediately follow the Choices case closure.

-Boards must also inform staff members that a customer who has been sanctioned, but whose Choices case remains open, is considered to be in an employment/training activity as long as the Choices case is open.
+Boards must also inform staff members that a customer who has been sanctioned, but whose Choices case remains open, is an employment/training activity as long as the Choices case is open.

 D-301.d: Notice of Choices Case Closure